-In August 2014, Teekay Offshore assumed Logitel's obligations under a bond agreement from Sevan as part of the acquisition (see note 3a).
-The bonds are redeemable at par at any time by Logitel.
-As of December 31, 2014, the carrying amount of the bond was \$26.8 million.
+In August 2014, Teekay Offshore assumed Logitel's obligations under a bond agreement from Sevan as part of the acquisition (see note 3d).
+The bonds are retractable at par at any time by Teekay Offshore.
+As of December 31, 2015, the outstanding amount of the bonds was \$20.0 million with a carrying value of \$18.8 million and the bonds are guaranteed by Teekay Offshore.

-The Company has two Euro-denominated term loans outstanding, which, as at December 31, 2014, totaled 235.6 million Euros (\$285.0 million) (December 31, 2013 - 247.6 million Euros (\$340.2 million)).
-The Company is repaying the loans with funds generated by two Euro-denominated, long-term time-charter contracts.
+Teekay LNG has two Euro-denominated term loans outstanding, which, as at December 31, 2015, totaled 222.7 million Euros (\$241.8 million) (December 31, 2014 - 235.6 million Euros (\$285.0 million)).
+Teekay LNG is repaying the loans with funds generated by two Euro-denominated, long-term time-charter contracts.
 Interest payments on the loans are based on EURIBOR plus a margin.
-At December 31, 2014 and December 31, 2013, the margins ranged between 0.6% and 2.25% and the one-month EURIBOR at December 31, 2014 was 0.02% (December 31, 2013 - 0.2%).
-The Euro-denominated term loans reduce in monthly payments with varying maturities through 2023, are collateralized by first-priority mortgages on two of the Company's vessels, together with certain other security, and are guaranteed by a subsidiary of Teekay.
+At December 31, 2015 and December 31, 2014, the margins ranged between 0.6% and 2.25% and the one-month EURIBOR at December 31, 2015 was (0.21%) (December 31, 2014 - 0.02%).
+The Euro-denominated term loans reduce in monthly payments with varying maturities through 2023, are collateralized by first-priority mortgages on two of Teekay LNG's vessels, together with certain other security, and are guaranteed by Teekay LNG and one of its subsidiaries.

 Both Euro-denominated term loans and NOK-denominated bonds are revalued at the end of each period using the then-prevailing U.S. Dollar exchange rate.
-Due primarily to the revaluation of the Company's NOK-denominated bonds, the Company's Euro-denominated term loans, capital leases and restricted cash, and the change in the valuation of the Company's cross currency swaps, the Company recognized foreign exchange gains of \$13.4 million (2013 - \$13.3 million loss, 2012 - \$12.9 million loss).
+Due primarily to the revaluation of the Company's NOK-denominated bonds, the Company's Euro-denominated term loans, capital leases and restricted cash, and the change in the valuation of the Company's cross currency swaps, the Company recognized foreign exchange loss of \$2.2 million (2014 - \$13.4 million gain, 2013 - \$13.3 million loss).